Listener

 Default behavior

-You can add actions such as Forward
+You can add actions to the rules, such as Forward

 , Redirect To URL